Prussia: Education

 The German states in the 19th century were world leaders in prestigious education and Prussia set the pace.
 For boys free public education was widely available, and the gymnasium system for elite students was highly professionalized.
 The modern university system emerged from the 19th century German universities, especially Friedrich Wilhelm University (now named Humboldt University of Berlin).
 It pioneered the model of the research university with well-defined career tracks for professors.
 The United States, for example, paid close attention to German models.
 Families focused on educating their sons.
 The traditional schooling for girls was generally provided by mothers and governesses.
 Elite families increasingly favoured Catholic convent boarding schools for their daughters.
 Prussia's Kulturkampf laws in the 1870s limited Catholic schools thus providing an opening for a large number of new private schools for girls.

+Continuation of Prussian traditions

+The German states on the former territory of the Free State of Prussia are successor states to Prussia in legal terms, particularly in terms of constitutional and international law.
+For example, the state of North Rhine-Westphalia is bound to the concordat that the Free State of Prussia concluded with the Holy See.

+Despite its dissolution in 1947, many aspects of Prussia have been preserved to this day in everyday life, in culture, in sport and even in names.